ICanBoogie/HTTP/README.md

 ### Cache-Control header

-The `Cache-Control` header is represented by a [CacheControl][] instance making it easily manipulable.
+The `Cache-Control` header is represented by a [CacheControl][] instance making it easily to manipulate.
 Directives can be set at once using a plain string, or individually using the properties of the [CacheControl][] instance.
 Directives of the [rfc2616](http://www.w3.org/Protocols/rfc2616/rfc2616.html) are supported.